 Congenital LQTS and Drugs to Avoid List

-Known Risk: These drugs should only rarely, if ever, be given to patients with CLQTS because the danger is clear.
+Known Risk of TdP: These drugs should only rarely, if ever, be given to patients with CLQTS because the danger is clear.
 However, when no alternative safe drug is available and the illness is severe, some patients with CLQTS may be treated by physicians with expertise in the treatment of arrhythmias.

-Possible Risk: These drugs have been found to increase QT intervals in some patients and for that reason could theoretically be dangerous in CLQTS.
+Possible Risk of TdP: These drugs have been found to increase QT intervals in some patients and for that reason could theoretically be dangerous in CLQTS.
 However, if the drugs are medically necessary, they may be prescribed by medical specialists for patients with CLQTS.

-Conditional Risk: Most of these can be prescribed safely for many patients with cLQTS because the drug’s risk is confined to certain conditions, e.g. overdose, excessive duration of treatment, use with diuretics or drugs that block their elimination, or patients with other risk factors.
+Conditional Risk of TdP: Most of these can be prescribed safely for many patients with CLQTS because the drug’s risk is confined to certain conditions, e.g. overdose, excessive duration of treatment, use with diuretics or drugs that block their elimination, or patients with other risk factors.

-Special Risk: These drugs have a theoretical risk of causing arrhythmias in some CLQTS patients because they have adrenaline-like effects.
+Drugs to Avoid in CLQTS: This is a list that includes all of the drugs in the three above categories and additional drugs that do not prolong QT but have a theoretical risk of causing arrhythmias in some CLQTS patients because they have adrenaline-like effects.
 Many of these medicines are necessary for treatment of asthma, ADHD or nasal congestion.
 Physicians with expertise in the treatment of arrhythmias may prescribe these medicines to carefully selected patients with CLQTS.